theolivenbaum/resin/README.md

 (i.e. document references).

 The highest level API in Resin is its HTTP read/write API that you can use as a document database and search engine.
-Or, you can run your own reader/writer using the same IReader/IWriter plugin system as the built-in search engine does.
+You may also run your own reader/writer using the same IReader/IWriter plugin system as the built-in search engine does.

 Resin includes APIs for